CPtsd Trauma and Identity Series

 Course 1

-Neuroscience of the
+The Neuroscience of the Psychological Wound

 Course 2

-Recovery from Psychological Trauma
+Recovery from a Psychological Wound

 Course 3